 A nice surprise to fans and more so to Prince since this turned out to be his most successful album since Diamonds And Pearls of 1991.
-"Music comes before the 'ology" says Prince, so the album is kind of intended to be an education in music - 'schools in' for Musicology, in we see a more chilled Prince finally succumbing to make a long awaited return to commercialism and finally give his fans the much awaited 'proper' album, one full of radio-friendly tunes - having found his voice again since the instrumentals of the two previous albums.
+"Music comes before the 'ology" says Prince.
+So the album is kind of intended to be an education in music - 'schools in' for Musicology, in we see a more chilled Prince finally succumbing to make a long awaited return to commercialism and finally give his fans the much awaited 'proper' album - one full of radio-friendly tunes - having found his voice again since the instrumentals of the two previous albums.
 Musicology is Prince's long awaited reawakened return to wider audience appeal, which made his name in the '80s, and the 90's trying to disassociate himself from.
-It is clear Prince wants to be played on the radio again, the songs are catchy and are no longer the 4 minutes each.
-Although not art artful as The Rainbow Children (I believe it was written intentionally to be its opposite) it is as equally inspired, technically making it his 'comeback' album, though he'll never admit it.
+It is clear Prince wants to be played on the radio again.
+The songs are catchy and no longer the 4 minutes each.
+Although not art artful as The Rainbow Children (I believe 'Ology' it was written to be its intentional antithesis) it is as equally inspired, technically making it his 'comeback' album, though he'll never admit it.
 The outstanding tracks are: A Million Days, Call My Name, Cinnamon Girl, The Marrying Kind and Dear Mr. Man all make for truly enjoyable listening.
 The surprisingly down-to-earth Musicology hits the mark perfectly.
 Will Musicology give you a musical 'ology'?
 No, as it is more commercial than conceptual.
-If only all studying was as enjoyable, example; Life O' The Party, the weakest track, itself which springs to comes to life with repeated listening underlines the quality of the work.
+If only all studying was as enjoyable, example; Life O' The Party, the weakest track, itself which springs to life with repeated listening underlines the quality of the work.
 Warner Brother's better start repairing those burnt out bridges really fast, Prince has reclaimed his throne whilst proving that "money and art...[really can]...mix".